 Productivity improvement strategy: A compressed work week?

-Do flex hours increase employee productivity?
 An Arcus Human Capital survey indicates that 75 percent of employees in Canada want a better work-life balance.
-A four-day work week is gaining momentum in North America.
+A four-day work week is gaining momentum in North America after the pandemic.

-Will a condensed work week result in higher employee satisfaction and productivity?
+Will work from home or a condensed work week result in higher employee satisfaction and productivity?

 - Mr. Carlos Slim, the world’s second-wealthiest person has deployed a “radical overhaul” to balance work and home lives at his companies: A three-day work week.

 - Google’s CEO Larry Page has backed a shorter work week in the past: “Most people like working, but they’d also like to have more time with their family or to pursue their own interests.”

 Arcus’s human capital survey also indicates that this trend will accelerate over the next year as gridlock and transportation costs increase and the labour market becomes more competitive.
 The aggravation of commuting is the top concern for a majority of employees.